FFTYYY/mouseless/README.md

 # Mouseless

-`mouseless` is a React library that for defining high-level keyboard interactions.
+`mouseless` is a React library for defining high-level keyboard interactions.

 ## Installation